Tangent cone

-In geometry, the tangent cone is a generalization of the notion of the tangent space to a manifold to the case of certain spaces with singularities.
+In geometry, the tangent cone is a generalization of the notion of the tangent space (applied to manifolds in the usual differential geometry setting) to irregular surfaces, that may contain singularities such as angular corners.

 Definitions in nonlinear analysis

 In nonlinear analysis, there are many definitions for a tangent cone, including the adjacent cone, Bouligand's contingent cone, and the Clarke tangent cone.
 These three cones coincide for a convex set, but they can differ on more general sets.